dfsantamaria/POC4COMMERCE/README.md

         where:</br>
         - "executionArgument" is the name of the task argument.
         - "argument" is the name of the argument as defined in OASIS-ABox.
-      - A list of element of type:
+      - A list of element of the form:
         - [executionObject, taskObjectProperty, executionobject1] </br>
           where: </br>
           - "executionObject" is the entity name of the task execution object.
           - "taskObjectProperty" is  either "refersAsNewTo" or "refersExactlyTo".
           - "executionobject1" is the element associated with the task execution object.
-      - A list of elements of type:
+      - A list of elements of the form:
         - [executionInput1, inputProp, executioninput1] </br>
           where: </br>
              - "executionInput1" is the entity name of task input.
              - "inputProp" is either "refersAsNewTo" or "refersExactlyTo".
              - "executioninput1" is the element associated with the task input.
-       - A list of elements of type:
+       - A list of elements of the form:
          - [executionOutput1, outputProp, executionOutput1] </br>
            where: </br>
              - "executionOutput1" is the entity name of task output.